 These include real fur, mohair, and angora.

-Wool is one of our most important animal-based materials.
-Our Animal Welfare Policy prohibits the use of wool sourced from sheep on which mulesing has been practiced.
-Mulesing is the process of removing strips of skin to prevent fly infestations.
-This is often performed without pain relief.
+Wool is one of our most important animal materials.
+Our animal welfare policy prohibits the use of wool from sheep that have been mulesed.
+This means that strips of skin have been removed to prevent fly infestation.
+This is often done without pain relief.

-In 2021, we joined The Good Cashmere Standard® (GCS) initiative, which also belongs to the Aid by Trade Foundation, along with Cotton made in Africa.
-The main focus of the GCS is animal welfare to improve the farming of cashmere goats.
-Furthermore, the standard deals with social, economic, and ecological criteria to change the lives of farmers for the better and reduce negative effects on the environment.
-In the future, we aim to completely eliminate the use of conventional cashmere.
+We joined The Good Cashmere Standard (GCS) initiative in 2021.
+GCS focuses on animal welfare to improve the welfare of cashmere goats.
+The standard also focuses on social, economic and ecological criteria in order to positively change the lives of farmers and minimise negative environmental impacts.
+In the future, we want to completely eliminate the use of conventional cashmere.

-Our goal: 100% more sustainable cashmere by 2025.
-In 2023, nearly 54% of the cashmere in our outer fabric came from more responsible sources.
+Our goal: 100% more sustainable cashmere in 2025.
+In 2024, almost 64% of the cashmere in the main material came from more sustainable sources.

 Our Animal Welfare Policy prohibits the use of feathers and down from live plucking and from geese raised for force-fattening.